Pep Hamilton

 Indianapolis Colts

 In 2013, Hamilton returned to the NFL as the offensive coordinator for the Indianapolis Colts under head coach Chuck Pagano.
-His position with the Colts reunited him with Luck, and the Colts have won eleven games in each of their seasons together at the NFL level, making the playoffs both seasons.
+His position with the Colts reunited him with Luck, and the Colts have won eleven games in each of the 2013 and 2014 seasons, also making the playoffs both years.

 History